RevolutionTech/seared-quail/README.md

 ### Prerequisites

-Seared Quail requires [MySQL](http://www.mysql.com/) and python-dev, which you can install on debian with:
+Seared Quail requires [PostgreSQL](http://www.postgresql.org/), which you can install on debian with:

-    sudo apt-get -y install mysql-server mysql-client libmysqlclient-dev sudo apt-get install python-dev
+    sudo apt-get install postgresql postgresql-contrib libpq-dev python-dev

-Remember the database credentials, because we will need them later in the setup.

 I recommend using a virtual environment for Seared Quail.
 If you don't have it already, you can install [virtualenv](http://virtualenv.readthedocs.org/en/latest/virtualenv.html) and virtualenvwrapper globally with pip: